SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/10-launcher.md

 A launcher is a component of a project that defines how compute runs on RenkuLab.
 Each launcher combines an [Environment](environment) with a default [Resource Pools & Classes](resource-pools-and-classes) configuration.

-Renku supports two types of launchers:
+Renku supports three types of launchers:

 1. **Session launcher:** launches an interactive, browser-based [Session](session) for coding and data exploration.
 2. **Job launcher:** runs a non-interactive [Job](job) in the background when you submit it.
+3. **App launcher:** publishes a long-lived, publicly shared [App](app) that anyone with the link can open.

 <p class="image-container-l">
 ![Launchers](./launcher-10.png)